Postpartum depression: Screening

 Screening for postpartum depression is critical as up to 50% of cases go undiagnosed in the US, emphasizing the significance of comprehensive screening measures.
 In the US, the American College of Obstetricians and Gynecologists suggests healthcare providers consider depression screening for perinatal women.
-Additionally, the American Academy of Pediatrics recommends pediatricians screen mothers for PPD at 1-month, 2-month and 4-month visits.
+Additionally, the American Academy of Pediatrics recommends pediatricians screen mothers for PPD at 1-month, 2-month, and 4-month visits.
 However, many providers do not consistently provide screening and appropriate follow-up.
 For example, in Canada, Alberta is the only province with universal PPD screening.
 This screening is carried out by Public Health nurses with the baby's immunization schedule.
-In Sweden, Child Health Services offer a free program for new parents that includes screening mothers for PPD at 2 months postpartum.
+In Sweden, Child Health Services offers a free program for new parents that includes screening mothers for PPD at 2 months postpartum.
 However, there are concerns about adherence to screening guidelines regarding maternal mental health.

 The Edinburgh Postnatal Depression Scale, a standardized self-reported questionnaire, may be used to identify women who have postpartum depression.
 If the new mother scores 13 or more, she likely has PPD and further assessment should follow.

 Healthcare providers may take a blood sample to test if another disorder is contributing to depression during the screening.

-The Edinburgh Postnatal Depression Scale, is used within the first week of their newborn being admitted.
+The Edinburgh Postnatal Depression Scale is used within the first week of the newborn being admitted.
 If mothers receive a score less than 12 they are told to be reassessed because of the depression testing protocol.
-It is also advised that mother's in the NICU to get screened every four to six weeks as their infant remains in the neonatal intensive care unit.
+It is also advised that mothers in the NICU get screened every four to six weeks as their infant remains in the neonatal intensive care unit.
 Mothers who score between twelve and nineteen on the EPDS are offered two types of support.
 The mothers are offered LV treatment provided by a nurse in the NICU and they can be referred to the mental health professional services.
 If a mother receives a three on item number ten of the EPDS they are immediately referred to the social work team as they may be suicidal.

 It is critical to acknowledge the diversity of patient populations diagnosed with postpartum depression and how this may impact the reliability of the screening tools used.
-There are cultural differences in how patients express symptoms of postpartum depression; those in non-western countries exhibit more physical symptoms, whereas those in western countries have more feelings of sadness.
+There are cultural differences in how patients express symptoms of postpartum depression; those in non-western countries exhibit more physical symptoms, whereas those in Western countries have more feelings of sadness.
 Depending on one's cultural background, symptoms of postpartum depression may manifest differently, and non-Westerners being screened in Western countries may be misdiagnosed because their screening tools do not account for cultural diversity.
 Aside from culture, it is also important to consider one's social context, as women with low socioeconomic status may have additional stressors that affect their postpartum depression screening scores.